VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 ## Usage
 *It is recommended to fully customize this program, as most of this project was made with parts at hand thus containing unnescessary part (such as GPS module instead of Hall sensors).*

-**Base voltage of the Ebike is 48V**, meaning the voltage divider resistors are sized for 5V pin voltage at 59 V battery voltage, so it probably won't work with 36V or 24V systems.
+**Base voltage of the Ebike is 48 V**, meaning the voltage divider resistors are sized for 5 V pin voltage at 59 V battery voltage, so it probably won't work with 36 V or 24 V systems.
 The LCD was mounted sideways, so 8 extra characters are defined and saved to the LCD display.
 This is why the display is only capable of showing 2 digit numbers per row and unit definitions have to be painted next to the lcd.

-**State of charge estimation**
+**State Of Charge (SOC) estimation**

+State of charge is estimated in two modes: standby voltage and active current.
+Standby voltage is used to estimate the battery Depth of Dischardge (DOD).

+As li-ion batteries don't have a linear voltage to charge connection, a custom lookup table was created.
+The lookup table is based on a LG 18650 M26 2600mAh cell and it's discharge graph.
+Discharge graph and the fitted plot can be found [here](https://github.com/VeikkoAJ/Ebike-Battery-Range-Estimator/blob/main/README.md#sources).
+The fitted function was used to generate a lookup table, with almost even charge distances.

+The program automatically switches to active current mode adn back, when a current streshold of 0.2 A is passed.
+Active current mode measures current and time intervals to integrate used charge.
+Used charge is then added to DOD value.
+Measuring the battery voltage under heavy load (+20 A) gives and inaccurate reading, as the battery internal resistance saggs the voltage.
+This is a common problem with simpler voltage only battery capacity monitors.

 ## Used parts and modules
 * **Arduino Nano 3.0**